Research Associate III

 - Detailed knowledge of vaccines, immunology, and virology.

-- Expertise in tissue culture and immunological/virologic techniques, including aseptic techniques, cell line maintenance, production of plasmids and virus-like particles, western-blot, ELISA, Luminex assays, flow cytometry, virus neutralization assays and PCR.
+- Expertise in tissue culture and immunological/virological techniques, including aseptic techniques, cell line maintenance, production of plasmids and virus-like particles, western-blot, ELISA, Luminex assays, flow cytometry, virus neutralization assays and PCR.

 Candidates with these desired skills will be given preferential consideration:

-- MS in immunology, vaccinology, virology or molecular biology.
+- (CHEA) MS degree in immunology, vaccinology, virology or molecular biology.

 - Experience in immune assay (ELISA, multiplex assays) development and validation under GCLP or GLP environment.